Enumeration and Asymptotic Formulas for Rectangular Partitions of the Hypercube: Future research directions

-This paper has developed a more complete understanding of the numbers $C_{d,p}(n)$ and established a connection between (i) hypercube decompositions, (ii) interchange maximal trees, and (iii) algebraic operads.
+This paper has developed a more complete understanding of the numbers $C_{d,p}(n)$ and established a connection between hypercube decompositions and interchange maximal trees.
 It is an important open problem to determine if a similar theory can be developed for other well-known variations on the Catalan numbers.
 In particular, we consider the Wedderburn--Etherington numbers \cite{Etherington37,Wedderburn22}; see also OEIS \seqnum{A001190}.
 In this case we have a binary operation that is commutative but not associative; we let $W(n)$ denote the number of ways to interpret $x^n$ under this operation.
 For instance, for $x^4$ we have

 but all of these are distinct from $(xx)(xx)$.
 Thus there are only two distinct interpretations of $x^4$, and so $W(4) = 2$.
 The following table lists the distinct $n^{\tn{th}}$ powers for $n \leq 5$.